 Or you could put some fresh ice into the glass and strain the mixture over that.

 This is, of course, a great dessert drink.
 Because the dominant flavors here are chocolate and orange, it’s not the easiest drink to pair with a typical meal.

 It’s great served with chocolate cookies of any sort, or alongside ice cream in flavors like plain ol’ vanilla, salted caramel, coconut sorbet.
 And of course it goes great with any kind of white cake.
 A “turtle” flavored cheesecake would be another option.

-If you’re intimidated at the thought of rimming a glass, we’ve got a tutorial on rimming glasses right here.
+If you’re intimidated at the thought of putting a rim on a glass, we’ve got a tutorial on how to rim glasses right here.
 Everything you need, in text and pictures or video.